betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 content, much of it binary, not really requiring revision control.
 This included pre-built release binaries and tar files, PowerPoint presentations, data ensembles used in tutorials, etc.
-Binary content is very [problematic](https://hackernoon.com/what-should-be-in-version-control-d5f16e9a2bf2) for revsion control systems.
-Over many years of development, this and other binary content used in testing grew in size making working with the whole repo unwieldly.
+Binary content is very [problematic](https://hackernoon.com/what-should-be-in-version-control-d5f16e9a2bf2) for revision control systems.
+Over many years of development, this and other binary content used in testing grew in size making working with the whole repo unwieldy.
 For example, branch creation could take more than an hour.
 In moving to GitHub, a key aim was to utilize Git Large File Support (LFS) to address issues with this large binary content correctly.
 Because basic GitHub LFS has bandwidth and storage limits, we needed to purchase upgraded LFS service. $300 buys us 300 Gb of storage and 3Tb/year of data transfer.